 Unlike some towns, Ringgold isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Ringgold are a mix of both white- and blue-collar jobs.
 Overall, Ringgold is a town of service providers, sales and office workers, and transportation and shipping workers.
 There are especially a lot of people living in Ringgold who work in maintenance occupations (14.64%), sales jobs (14.19%), and food service (12.39%).

-A relatively large number of people in Ringgold telecommute to their jobs.
-Overall, about 21.62% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+Telecommuters are a relatively large percentage of the workforce: 21.62% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-Ringgold is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Ringgold does not have a public transit system used by locals to get to and from work.

 The per capita income in Ringgold in 2022 was $14,306, which is low income relative to Louisiana and the nation.
 This equates to an annual income of $57,224 for a family of four.
 Ringgold also has one of the higher rates of people living in poverty in the nation, with 42.31% of its population below the federal poverty line.